PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Progress-Bench

-To test viewpoint robustness, we further control demonstration-observation correspondence in the vision-based setting.
-In \textit{same-view} settings, demonstrations and observations are captured from the same camera pose; in \textit{cross-view} settings, observations come from a different viewpoint.
-This discourages shortcut matching on pixel similarity and probes whether models can reason about progression under viewpoint changes.

-\paragraph{Answerability Augmentation.} Progress understanding requires not only accurate predictions when progress is well-defined, but also appropriate abstention when it is not.
-We therefore augment \textsc{Progress-Bench} with an \textit{answerability} dimension. \textit{Answerable} samples correspond to coherent executions where progress can be meaningfully inferred. \textit{Unanswerable} samples arise when the observation is inconsistent with the demonstration, rendering progress estimation ill-defined; the correct output is \texttt{N/A}.
-We construct such mismatches via two complementary mechanisms: (i) modifying the textual demonstration while keeping the observation fixed, and (ii) editing the observation image (with an image-editing model) while preserving the original demonstration.
+\paragraph{Answerability Augmentation.} To assess uncertainty awareness, we explicitly introduce \textit{answerability}. \textit{Answerable} samples correspond to coherent executions where progress can be inferred, while \textit{unanswerable} samples arise when the observation is inconsistent with the demonstration and the correct output is \texttt{N/A}.
+Such cases are constructed by either modifying the demonstration or editing the observation while keeping the other fixed.